Gabon: Army officers say they are taking power

 This, he added, was down to "irresponsible, unpredictable governance resulting in a continuing deterioration in social cohesion that risks leading the country into chaos".

-Journalists from the Reuters and AFP news agencies reported the sounds of loud gunfire could be heard in the country's capital, Libreville, following the broadcast.
+The sounds of loud gunfire could be heard in the country's capital, Libreville, following the broadcast.

+BBC World Service Africa editor Will Ross says this suggests the coup is perhaps not "done and dusted" and there will be some resistance.

-There was no immediate response by the government to the soldiers' announcement.
+There was no immediate response by the government to the soldiers' announcement and the whereabouts of Mr Bongo are unknown.

+Internet access was suspended following Saturday's election for security reasons, however this was restored shortly after the apparent takeover.
+A curfew is also in place.

 As in previous general elections in Gabon, there were serious concerns about the process in Saturday's vote.